History of the Ottawa Senators (since 1992): 2004–2017: Bryan Murray era

-2005–06: High expectations unfulfilled
+2004–06: High expectations unfulfilled

-The media predicted the Senators to be Stanley Cup contenders, as they had a strong core back after the lockout, played in an up-tempo style fitting the new rule changes and Hasek was expected to provide top-notch goaltending.
-The team rushed out of the gate, winning 19 of the first 22 games, in the end winning 52 games and 113 points, placing first in the East, and second overall in the League.
+To replace Lalime, the team picked up free agent goaltender Dominik Hasek.
+Due to the lockout, the Senators did not play in 2004–05, while several players played in Europe or in the American Hockey League.
+Following the lockout, the media predicted the Senators to be Stanley Cup contenders, as they had a strong core back after the lockout, played in an up-tempo style fitting the new rule changes and Hasek was expected to provide top-notch goaltending.